SSL/TLS certificates in Lightsail

 Why use HTTPS?

 First and foremost is security.
 HTTPS offers an extra layer of security because it uses TLS to move data.
 HTTPS encryption is confidential between the web server and the client's browser, because they are the only two entities who can decrypt the traffic.
 HTTPS connections are also more secure because the data a client exchanges with the server can't be modified by another party.

 Aside from security benefits mentioned above, there are other reasons to use HTTPS in addition to HTTP.
 For example, in 2014 Google began ranking secure websites higher in search results.
 In other words, a site that uses HTTPS ranks closer to the top of search results compared to a site that only uses HTTP (all other things being equal).

-To enable HTTPS, you must follow these steps in order.
+To enable HTTPS on your load balancer, you must follow these steps in order.

-You can get started with HTTPS by following these links.
+You can get started with enabling HTTPS on your load balancer by following these links.

 For more information about load balancers, see Lightsail load balancers.